boneyw/schedule-it/README.md

   Read thought the readme to understart the program.

 Built With

-  Thia was build with Android Studio using kotlin, SQLite as well as the code standard.
+  This was build with Android Studio using kotlin, SQLite as well as the code standard.

 Get Help

   If you have any question please email me at boneyw@gmail.com

 Motivation

   I have a lot of owner  of bussiness around me who asked about something like this.

+I glad that you like the program and I  welcome any feedback you may have .